Svetlioo/work-buddy-server/README.md

 GET /api/collaboration/{empID1}/{empID2}
  ```
 ---
-#### The main functionality of the application.
-This returns the pair of employees with the longest unique collaboration days and each of the projects they collaborated on with the id of the project, the duration in days that they worked together on that project, the from and to date.
-Only unique days are added to the total collaboration days.
-It checks if the projects are overlapping, if the employees are working on multiple projects at the same time, if the employees have started a project and then stopped doing it and then started doing it again.
-The algorithm is robust and accurate.
+#### This is the main function and it returns the pair of employees with the longest unique collaboration days, along with details for each project they collaborated on.
+The information includes the project ID, duration in days they worked together, and the start and end dates.
+Only unique days contribute to the total collaboration days.
+The algorithm checks for project overlaps, simultaneous involvement in multiple projects, and instances where employees start and stop a project before resuming.
+It is designed to be robust and accurate in its assessments.

 ```bash
 GET /api/collaboration/longest
  ```